How can we help children through the emotional turmoil of Covid-19?

-It is vital for parents to be able to contain their own anxieties so that they do not get passed down to children.
-This has now been well researched and can be seen in the evidence of Holocaust transmission, when trauma resonated over time and affected the mental health of subsequent generations, if it was repressed and not processed by the adults.
+It is vital for parents to be able to contain their own anxieties so that they do not get passed down to their children.
+This has now been well researched and can be seen in the evidence of Holocaust transmission, when trauma resonated over time and has affected the mental health of subsequent generations, if it was repressed and not processed by the adults.

 Can we do this effectively now?
 The dislike of uncertainty is why we fill our ‘normal’ world with timetables, duties, ‘oughts’ and ‘shoulds’ – and our children too missed the routines that governed their lives.
 Some of them reportedly missed their teachers much more than their friends, who they could contact via social media during the lockdown.

 One can be overwhelmed by the conflicting advice and opinion, riding on the surf around the internet.
 Many people are finding that it’s better not to join this frightening swell or subject children to it too, but instead choose to revel in the friendliness of neighbours, the discovery that there are many little things which make up our world as well as the broad political sweeps.
 Yes , there is kindness in this new world of ours.
 As Philip Larkin said, ‘We should be careful of each other, we should be kind, while there is still time.’
 His words below about trust may resonate with many of us now.

 ‘So through the dark I walk, and feel

 The ending year about me lapse,